bitwarden/help/_articles/faqs/security-faqs.md

 **A:** See [Certificate Options]({% link _articles/hosting/certificates.md %}) for a complete list and instructions.

+### Q: How does Bitwarden vet code changes?

+**A:** Confidence in the security of our systems is of utmost important to Bitwarden.
+All proposed code changes are reviewed by one or more non-author members of the team before they can be merged into any codebase.
+All code goes through multiple test and QA environments prior to production.
+Bitwarden has implemented a SOC2 report to audit and validate our internal procedures.
+As mentioned in the report, our team is subject to rigorous background check and thorough interview processes.
+Bitwarden, being an open-source product, also welcomes peer-review of our code at any point.
+The team at Bitwarden strives to do everything we can to keep our users comfortable, and keeping their data secure.

 ### Questions Regarding Specific Client Apps

 ### Q: What data does Bitwarden use from client applications?